ayushp0221/SafeMedAI/README.md

 ## 📋 Functional Requirements
 - Merge and preprocess multiple datasets related to drug-drug interactions.
-- Fine-tune MedLLAMA 7B model using expanded dataset.
+- Fine-tune MedAlpaca 7B model using expanded dataset with LoRA and 4-bit quantization.
 - Develop a Gradio-based web application for users to input drug pairs.
 - Provide human-readable interaction descriptions, mechanisms, and severity levels.